gautamnaik1994/LLM_Fine_Tuning_Basic/blog/blog.md

         instruction = row["question"]
         response = row["answer"]

+        # Following Qwen ChatML format, it means that the model was trained with these special tokens
         chat_prompt = (
             "<|im_start|>system\n"
             "You are a mental health assistant.
 Based on the user's description, respond with a single sentence indicating the most relevant diagnosis from the mental health domain.<|im_end|>\n"